 BUT…general comprehension is not the same as full comprehension, as it involves some guessing.

-5000 words allows you to understand about 98% of most ordinary texts (Nation (1990) and Laufer (1997)).
-Such a vocabulary size warrants also accurate contextual guessing (Coady et al., 1993; Hirsh & Nation, 1992; Laufer, 1997).
+5000 words allow you to understand about 98% of most ordinary texts (Nation (1990) and Laufer (1997)).
+Such a vocabulary size also warrants accurate contextual guessing (Coady et al., 1993; Hirsh & Nation, 1992; Laufer, 1997).

 It means that you can function surrounded by this language without bigger problems.
-Sure, you will struggle if you want to formulate your thoughts really precisely, or when you encounter specialized vocabulary.
+Sure, you will struggle if you want to formulate your thoughts precisely, or when you encounter specialized vocabulary.

 But other than that, you will be fine.

-10000 words allows you to understand about 99% of most ordinary texts (Nation (1990) and Laufer (1997)).
+10000 words allow you to understand about 99% of most texts (Nation (1990) and Laufer (1997)).
 It is the pinnacle of language learning — a counterpart to having the vocabulary of a college graduate.

-With that many words, you can express yourself with amazing precision and pass for a native speaker if your accent is good enough.
+With that many words, you can express yourself with fantastic precision and pass for a native speaker if your accent is good enough.
 It is the minimum goal for every language I learn.
 It makes me feel like a citizen of a given country.

 If you want to download frequency lists for your target language, visit this website.